Max-OSSoftware/Max-OSSoftware/README.md

 <br />

-Hi, I'm Gerald Dinan🙌, a Freelance Web Developer, Security Pentester, and Forever Student.
+Hi, I'm Gerald Dinan🙌, a Freelance Web/Javascript Developer, Security Pentester, and Forever Student.
 Apart from that I love getting involved in Competitive Hacking, and the Newest and Coolest trends.❤✌

 **About Me:**